Sarajevo Winter Games venues crumble into oblivion

 The job was completed in 2006 and Skenderija is again the venue of various sports and cultural events drawing around 500,000 visitors every year, although heavy snowfall made the roof of its ice hall collapse in 2012 and forced another repair.

-The Kosevo stadium, which organised the opening and closing ceremonies, was renovated in 1998 and today it is the home of Bosnian football first division side FC Sarajevo and the country's national team.
+The Kosevo stadium, which organised the opening and closing ceremonies, was renovated in 1998 and today it is the home of Bosnian soccer first division side FC Sarajevo and the country's national team.

 (Writing by Zoran Milosavljevic in Belgrade, editing by Pritha Sarkar)